 UPDATE: A traveller commented in facebook that some consulates may issue a Pakistani visa with up to 6 months time before the entry date.
 We have not tried, and do not know the traveller personally, but you can certainly try (and let us know:))

 2. Countries that allow application (almost) anywhere.
 Most countries allow you to apply for their visa in any Embassy or Consular office they have in a third country.
-We did not have any visas before we left home, and applied for the Iranian Visa in Georgia, for the all Central Asian and Chinese visa in Iran, for India in Myanmar, etc. There are only a couple of things that you will probably need to take into account for most countries:
+We did not have any visas before we left home, and applied for each visa needed in consulates we could find in the previous countries we crossed.
+There are only a couple of things that you will probably need to take into account for most countries:

 - Is there a consular office of that country in the country that I plan to visit just before it?
 Or should I apply for the visa one of two countries before? (and therefore…how long to I have to reach its border?)